elkayem/ESP_NIXIE/README.md

 <img src="/images/IMG_1241.JPG" alt="Clock" width="320"> <img src="/images/IMG_1242.JPG" alt="Clock" width="320"> <img src="/images/settings.jpg" alt="Clock" width="185">

+Building a Nixie Clock is a time honored tradition among makers, and this is yet another DIY Nixie Clock project.
+This one is unique in a few respects: 1) it uses an ESP8266 development board as the microcontroller, allowing it to automatically sync its time to NIST over WiFi, and 2) it features a 3D printed frame and hand-solderable PCB.

 This repository contains the code, and schematics for driving a Nixie tube clock with a NodeMCU 1.0 ESP8266 development board.
 STL files are also provided for a 3D printed case.
 Two variants of the PCB and 3D printed cases are available, a PCB and case without a colon separator circuit, and a PCB and case with a colon separator circuit.
 The code is the same, with a single #define statement that can be commented to compile the option without the separator circuit.

-Building a Nixie Clock is a time honored tradition among makers, and this is yet another DIY Nixie Clock project.
-This one is unique in a few respects: 1) it uses an ESP8266 development board as the microcontroller, allowing it to automatically sync its time to NIST over WiFi, and 2) it features a 3D printed frame and hand-solderable PCB.

 When the clock is turned on for the first time, it will create a WiFi access point at ESPNIXIE that can be connected to using a computer or smartphone.
 The user can use this access point to specify the WiFi network SSID and password.
 This information is stored in EEPROM, so will not be needed the next time the clock is turned on.
 It uses the Arduino [Wifi Manager](https://github.com/tzapu/WiFiManager) to create the access point.
-See the GitHub link for more information.

 This clock includes a menu-driven OLED screen and rotary encoder, with menu options described below.
 All settings are stored in EEPROM so they can be used after a power cycle.
 * *Set UTC Offset.*  The user's local time zone is selected by adjusting the time offset from UTC time.